aalbacetef/libgemini/README.md

 ##### Dump headers

+Env: `LIBGEMINI_DUMP_HEADERS`

 Dump headers of last request to a file.

 Note: that the file will be overwritten on each request.

 ```bash
 --dump-headers /tmp/libgemini-headers.txt
 ```

 ##### Insecure mode

+Env: `LIBGEMINI_INSECURE`

 Skip TOFU verification.
 Overrides --store.